 Now, when a sales representative, for example, needs a standard sales contract, they can answer a series of questions before the standard contract is generated automatically.

 This means that with a standard contract, the corporate attorneys no longer have to get involved.
 So not only does the sales rep in the above example receive their contract faster, but there is one less tedious task on the corporate attorney’s desk.
 This also means that legal counsels’ time can be more effectively used on higher value-add projects.
 For instance, rather than sending so many case files to outsourced law firms, they can bring some of these projects in-house.

-This straightforward example shows how legal automation is truly beneficial - and makes a strong case for a contract automation ROI.
+This straightforward example shows how legal automation pays and can truly be beneficial.
+And, makes a strong case for a contract automation ROI.

 If the ROI of contract management is still not clear, the Gartner research certainly clarifies it.
 More specifically, the research states that “good things almost always come to those who choose to automate legal and compliance workflows.”
 The study also found that:

 From a contract automation ROI perspective, our Contract Management Primer provides a solid back-of-the-envelope calculation.
 Take a look at this simple calculation that can be applied to your own organization and legal team.
-It will give you a rough idea of whether your team could experience a positive ROI by bringing on a contract management system.
+It will give you a rough idea of whether your team could experience a positive ROI by bringing on a CMS.

 Ultimately, the research highlights the fact that legal automation pays off.
 As such, contract automation in a powerful CLM makes this payoff even more real.
-Best of all, it will help your legal team to work less on the mundane and focus more on those higher value-add projects.
+Best of all, it will help your legal team to work less on the mundane and focus more on those high-value projects.

 It comes down to you, the general counsel.
 You have the responsibility of leading your legal team well into the modern age.
 As recent global crises have shown us, organizations need robust, automated processes.
 Set aside the instinctive risk aversion for a moment.
 Partner, instead, with a good CLM vendor – one that will work with you on your legal digital transformation.